-There are two main approaches to Mount Elbrus - the South and North side routes.
+There are two main approaches to climb Elbrus - the South and North side routes.
 Elbrus has several other routes, but these only get a few ascents every year.

 The most popular route on Mount Elbrus is via the south side.
 If you have limited high altitude mountaineering experience, then this route is for you!

-It is the easiest, safest and fastest way to climb Mount Elbrus.
+It is the easiest, safest and fastest way to climb Elbrus.